casterfile/AGEC_SampleLockApp/README.md

  This is for rehabilitation of the old people

 ## Usage
-The following example demonstrates how to open a file:
+The following example demonstrates how to use the script:
 ```csharp
 public class TestScripte : MonoBehaviour
 {